-Sub-Advisor Fee Expense: Sub-advisor fee expense increased 623.3% to \$3.9 million in the fiscal year ended September 30, 2013, from \$0.5 million in the prior fiscal year.
-As a percentage of total revenue, sub-advisor fee expense increased by 8.5% to 16.2% in the fiscal year ended September 30, 2013, from 7.7% in the prior fiscal year.
-We pay sub-advisor fee expenses to outside asset managers that we retain to actively manage the Hennessy Funds that are sub-advised.
-Sub-advisor fees are calculated based on the average daily net asset value of the Hennessy Funds that are sub-advised.
-The increase is a result of the addition of three new sub-advised Hennessy Funds with average daily net assets of \$1.1 billion during fiscal 2013: the Hennessy Focus Fund, the Hennessy Core Bond Fund and the Hennessy Equity and Income Fund.
+Sub-Advisory Fee Expense: Sub-advisory fee expense increased 49.9% to \$5.9 million in the fiscal year ended September 30, 2014, from \$3.9 million in the prior fiscal year.
+As a percentage of total revenue, sub-advisory fee expense increased by 0.9% to 17.1% in the fiscal year ended September 30, 2014, from 16.2% in the prior fiscal year.
+We pay sub-advisory fee expenses to outside asset managers that we retain to actively manage the Hennessy Funds that are sub-advised.
+Sub-advisory fees are calculated based on the average daily net asset value of the Hennessy Funds that are sub-advised.
+The increase is a result of an increase in the net asset values of the sub-advised Hennessy Funds: the Hennessy Large Value Fund, the Hennessy Japan Fund, the Hennessy Japan Smaller Company Fund, the Hennessy Focus Fund, the Hennessy Core Bond Fund and the Hennessy Equity and Income Fund.

-Amortization and Depreciation Expense: Amortization and depreciation expense increased 97.9% to \$0.2 million in the fiscal year ended September 30, 2013, from \$0.09 million in the prior fiscal year.
+Amortization and Depreciation Expense: Amortization and depreciation expense increased 28.7% to \$0.24 million in the fiscal year ended September 30, 2014, from \$0.19 million in the prior fiscal year.
 This increase is mainly due to the amortization expense related to \$0.25 million in additional capitalized loan amendment fees.
-As a percentage of total revenue, amortization and depreciation expense decreased by 0.5% to 0.8% in the fiscal year ended September 30, 2013, from 1.3% in the prior fiscal year.
+As a percentage of total revenue, amortization and depreciation expense decreased by 0.1% to 0.7% in the fiscal year ended September 30, 2014, from 0.8% in the prior fiscal year.

-Interest Expense: Interest expense increased by 1,209.8% to \$0.7 million in the fiscal year ended September 30, 2013 from \$0.05 million in the prior fiscal year.
-The increase is due to a loan amendment adding a net amount of \$14.7 million to the principal loan balance since the prior comparable period.
+Interest Expense: Interest expense increased by 62.4% to \$1.1 million in the fiscal year ended September 30, 2014 from \$0.7 million in the prior fiscal year.
+The increase is due to a loan amendment adding a net amount of \$13.3 million to the principal loan balance since the prior comparable period.
 The increased principal amount was used to purchase the assets related to the management of the FBR Funds.
-As a percentage of total revenue, interest expenses increased by 2.1% to 2.8% in the fiscal year ended September 30, 2013, from 0.7% in the prior fiscal year.
+As a percentage of total revenue, interest expenses increased by 0.4% to 3.2% in the fiscal year ended September 30, 2014, from 2.8% in the prior fiscal year.

-Other Income or Expense: Other income or expense increased 11,000% to an expense of \$0.1 million in the fiscal year ended September 30, 2013 from income of \$0.001 million in the prior fiscal year.
-The increased expense is due to the realized loss of \$0.1 million on the sale of an available for sale security on December 14, 2012.
-As a percentage of total revenue, other expense increased by 0.4% to 0.4% in the fiscal year ended September 30, 2013, from 0% in the prior fiscal year.
+Other Income or Expense: Other income or expense increased 101% to income of \$0.001 million in the fiscal year ended September 30, 2014 from expense of \$0.1 million in the prior fiscal year.
+The decreased expense is due to the realized loss of \$0.1 million on the sale of an available for sale security in prior year.
+As a percentage of total revenue, other expense decreased by 0.4% to 0% in the fiscal year ended September 30, 2014, from 0.4% in the prior fiscal year.

-Income Taxes: The provision for income taxes increased by 337.8% to \$3.3 million in the year ended September 30, 2013, from \$0.8 million in the prior fiscal year.
-This change is due to increased income before income tax expense in the current period, as well as a valuation allowance on the capital loss carryforward in the current period.
-As a percentage of total revenue, income tax expense increased by 2.9% to 13.7% in the fiscal year ended September 30, 2013, from 10.8% in the prior fiscal year.
+Income Taxes: The provision for income taxes increased by 61.9% to \$5.4 million in the year ended September 30, 2014, from \$3.3 million in the prior fiscal year.
+This change is due to increased income before income tax expense in the current period, as well as a one time tax charge to true up the prior year tax provision due to the inability to deduct for income tax purposes certain compensation expenses under Section 162(m) of the United States Internal Revenue Code of 1986, as amended.
+As a percentage of total revenue, income tax expense increased by 1.9% to 15.6% in the fiscal year ended September 30, 2014, from 13.7% in the prior fiscal year.